ioi-2017/tps/doc/README.md

 ## compile

 Given a single solution code, TPS will understand its programming language, put it in the `sandbox` folder with a new name that matches the short name of the task, puts necessary grader files in sandbox (use `-p, --public` argument to copy the public grader), compiles it, and creates `exec.sh` (that runs the program based on the programming language) and `run.sh` (which handles the required pipe-handling for interactive tasks).
-It also looks for `scripts/post_compile.sh` and runs if it the compile process is done successfully.
+It also looks for `scripts/templates/post_compile.sh` and runs it if the compile process is finished successfully.
+The hook script `post_compile.sh` is useful in some task types; for example, in `Communication` tasks, a manager file should also be compiled and put beside the grader.

 ## gen